-Mothers may choose up to five support individuals, including siblings, to participate in the labor and delivery process.
+Mothers may choose support individuals to participate in the labor and delivery process.
 Each person chosen will wear a special bracelet that signifies inclusion in the birthing experience.
 No other visitors will be allowed during labor.

-For mothers having a Cesarean, one individual among those wearing a bracelet may be chosen by the mother to accompany her to the Operating Suite, subject to the approval of the Operating Room physician.
+For mothers having a Cesarean, one individual wearing a bracelet may be chosen by the mother to accompany her to the Operating Suite, subject to the approval of the Operating Room physician.

 Nursery (Special Care and Boarder Babies)

-Only individuals wearing the newborn's identification bracelet and one other visitor are allowed at a time.
+Only individuals wearing the newborn's identification bracelet are allowed at a time.

 Visiting Hours and Restrictions